 A four-year 'synodal' process is taking place across the Catholic Church.
-This is an important moment in the life of the world Church, with Pope Francis calling us all to reflect on the theme “For a Synodal Church: Communion, Participation and Mission.”
+This is an important moment in the life of the world Church, with Pope Francis calling us all to reflect on the theme 'For a Synodal Church: Communion, Participation and Mission.'
 The Pope is inviting us to take this journey together.
 As the Preparatory Document for the Synod expresses, “This path of walking together is the most effective way of manifesting and putting into practice the nature of the Church as the pilgrim and missionary People of God".

 People and parish groups from across our diocesan community contributed to the local phase of the Synod, with an estimated 1,000 people contributing their reflections on the questions posed by Rome.
-If you were unable to attend Bishop Richard’s Feedback Webinar, you can watch it here:
+If you were unable to attend Bishop Richard’s Feedback Webinar, you can watch it below.

 The Synod is an invitation to people across our community of faith to ‘walk together’, with every member of the Church encouraged to participate.

 Bishops will play a key role, listening to the people of God in their particular Church and, under the power of the Holy Spirit, to hear and discern what is being said of that Church.
 It is important that those taking part in the Synod allow those charged with the work of discernment, the freedom and support to do so.

 Each local Church is a fundamental part of the Universal Church, so what is shared within each local Church is important, contributing to the whole.